bluebanquise/tutorials/README.md

 You can also rely on an opensource Stack that provides all of this.
 Of course, I will recommended BlueBanquise (https://github/bluebanquise/bluebanquise) but many other stacks exist.

+Thank you for following this tutorial.
+If you find something is missing, or find an issue, please notify me :-)